-The Proposed Suggestion Form can be found in the Case Materials and on the Bar Foundation website.
-This is only available to teacher and/or attorney coaches.
+The Proposed Suggestion Form can be found on the Bar Foundation website.
+This is only available to teacher and or attorney coaches.
 This form must be submitted to the Nebraska State Bar Foundation's Executive Director.
 Coaches should describe the proposed suggestion in a maximum of 100 words.
 The suggestion(s) will be carefully considered and brought before the Mock Trial Commission.
 Based upon the Commission's recommendation, the suggestion will be accepted or denied.
 All suggested Rule changes will most likely be considered over the summer.